 Recently, I had a kids Birthday Party for my 8-year-old.
 He loves candy but we use special occasions to let him indulge.
 A candy buffet seemed to be a festive and fun activity for everyone.

 I love DIY candy projects and I created the easiest, most fun way to set up a candy buffet with just a few, simple ingredients and props.
-Here’s how to do it.
+Here’s some candy buffet ideas.

 Candy Buffet Props are important because they make your candy station set up visually appealing.
 It’s all about how the candy station looks.
 You need good party props and great candy and chocolate for candy table ideas.
 The kids will love making their own mix of candy and leaving with a candy loot bag.
 These are the items you need: